FIWARE/tutorials.PEP-Proxy/README.md

 Additionally two further non-human application objects can be secured within a FIWARE application:

 -   **IoTAgent** - a proxy between IoT Sensors and the Context Broker
--   **PEPProxy** - a middleware for use between generic enablers challenging the rights of a user.
+-   **Service Account** - a non-human client identity within Keycloak, used by the IoT Agent to authenticate with the Context Broker via the `client_credentials` grant.

 The relationship between the objects can be seen below - the entities marked in red are used directly within this
 tutorial:

 ![](https://fiware.github.io/tutorials.PEP-Proxy/img/entities.png)

-## :arrow_forward: Video : Introduction to Wilma PEP Proxy
+## :arrow_forward: Video : Introduction to API Gateway Security

 [![](https://fiware.github.io/tutorials.Step-by-Step/img/video-logo.png)](https://www.youtube.com/watch?v=8tGbUI18udM "Introduction")

-Click on the image above to see an introductory video
+Click on the image above to see an introductory video about securing FIWARE microservices with an API Gateway

 # Prerequisites